-- remove them following the end of active hostilities (Arts 3(2) and 10) - take all feasible precautions to protect civilians from their effects (Art.
-3(10)) - give effective advance warning of any emplacement of these weapons that may affect the civilian population (Art.
-3(11)) - maintain records on the locations of such weapons (Art.
-9) - take measures to protect missions of the United Nations, the ICRC and other humanitarian organizations against the effects of these weapons (Art.
+- remove them following the end of active hostilities (Art.
+3, para.
+2 and Art.
+10); - take all feasible precautions to protect civilians from their effects (Art.
+3, para.
+10);

+- give effective advance warning of any emplacement of these weapons that may affect the civilian population (Art.
+3, para.
+11); - maintain records on the locations of such weapons (Art.
+9); - take measures to protect missions of the United Nations, the ICRC and other humanitarian organizations against the effects of these weapons (Art.
 12).